-If you have two or more piano students in your household, your piano may be getting quite the work-out.
-Here are some tips for making sure everyone gets the time on the piano that they need.
+If you have two or more piano students in your household, your piano may be getting a work-out.
+Here are some tips for making sure everyone has the time on the piano that they need.

 Make a Plan

 It is important to choose a consistent time of day for music practice even when there’s only one piano student in a household.
 When there’s more than one, it becomes even more important.
 Since it is hard to schedule things down to the minute when children are involved, you may have more success if you block out certain times of day, such as before school, after school, and after dinner.
 Each child gets their own “piano zone” when they have priority for practice time.
 This doesn’t mean that no one else can use the piano during this time, but the child with priority gets the piano if they want it.

 Depending on the age and maturity of your children, you can recruit them to help each other with their piano practice.
 Teaching someone else almost always helps you to learn it better yourself!
 Practice games might be even more fun with a sibling than with a parent.
 Be sure to monitor junior practice partners and make sure that things stay positive and fun.

 Making New Habits

 While establishing a new practice routine, give a lot of attention and reward until the habit is formed.
 Start with a short-term reward program, something like, “If everyone practices the piano this week the way we’ve talked about, we’ll all go out for ice cream on Saturday.”
 It is okay if they don’t get it right the very first time, but if your kids go too long without reaching the reward, you’ve set the bar too high.
 Aim for something you’re pretty sure they can do with a little effort, and then increase the challenge.